jmeile/ApacheHostTrap/README.md

 * Edit the file:
   * blacklisted_hosts.txt

-  and add the IPs you want to whitelist, ie:
+  and add the IPs you want to whitelist, eg:

   `aaa.bbb.ccc.ddd allow`

   where *aaa.bbb.ccc.ddd* is a valid ip address.